The Better Business Buddies

 “Gary freed me up to work on the thing I was good at — the internal process,” related Dan.
 “He took on the day-to-day management and strategy.”
 Gary added, “I freed him up to be the mad scientist he is!”

 In 2014, a year after Jim Gurfein died, the friends bought the business from his family.
+If you talk to these guys about it, you can get clarity on the same.
 They started off with six or seven employees and now have over 30.

 “We went through a ton of changes,” said Gary.
 “We even had to shed some clients when we made the decision to go all e-commerce.”